The Meaning of Purple Roses

 For those who simply love the color, the purple color symbolism is in the eye of the beholder.

-For some, purple flowers signify peace and serenity.
+For some, purple flowers represent peace and serenity.
 This comes from the color’s ties to the lavender plant - whose fragrance is known to be a soothing aroma and is sometimes even mixed into tea.

 For others, purple roses may reflect a deep passion or mature romance.
 Lighter shades of purple flowers often signify springtime as this is when most purple flowers like violets, lilies, and purple hydrangea are naturally in bloom.